jt227b/Snake-Eyes/README.md

 ## Getting Started

-The youngest player rolls the first dice!
+The youngest player is Player 1 and rolls the first dice!

 ## Deployment